 “I am a retired family doctor and former astronaut.
 Two years ago at my annual astronaut physical at Johnson Space Center (JSC) I was started on Lipitor.
 Six weeks later I experienced my first episode of total global amnesia lasting six hours.
 They couldn’t find anything wrong with me so I suspected Lipitor and discontinued it.

 “Other doctors and pharmacists were unaware of similar problems.
 Believing it must have been a coincidence, I restarted Lipitor a year later.
 After six weeks I landed in the ER with a twelve-hour episode of total global amnesia.
 I am more convinced than ever of a Lipitor relationship.”

 Dr. Graveline’s Legacy:

-Dr. Graveline died recently.
+Dr. Graveline died in 2016.
 He was convinced that his episodes of TGA and his subsequent degenerative neuromuscular condition were caused by statin-type cholesterol-lowering drugs.
 Over that time he wrote several books including Lipitor, Thief of Memory, and Statin Drug Side Effects.